CompendiumLabs/oneping/README.md

 ![One ping only, please.](demo/oneping.png)

-This is a simple wrapper library for querying LLMs via URL or native package.
+This is a library for querying LLM providers such as OpenAI or Anthropic, as well as local models.
 Currently the following providers are supported: `openai`, `anthropic`, `fireworks`, and `local` (local models).

 Requesting a `local` provider will target `localhost` and use an OpenAI-compatible API as in `llama.cpp` or `llama-cpp-python`.
-Also included is a simple function to start a `llama-cpp-python` server on the fly (`oneping.server.run_llama_server`).
+Also included is a simple function to start a `llama-cpp-python` server on the fly (`oneping.server.run`).

 The various native libraries are soft dependencies and the library can still partially function with or without any or all of them.
 The native packages for these providers are: `openai`, `anthropic`, and `fireworks-ai`.